 A surprisingly low quote can be a red flag.
 Some costs aren’t always included in the initial estimate, so it’s crucial to ask what’s covered.
 Be on the lookout for potential extra charges like customs duties and taxes, port fees, quarantine inspection fees, and charges for handling bulky items or dealing with difficult access at your new home.
 A reputable mover will be transparent about all potential costs.
 When you request a quote, make sure you get an itemized breakdown so you can see exactly what you’re paying for and avoid any unwelcome surprises on moving day.

-How to Choose the Right International Mover
+How to Choose the Right International Moving Company

 Picking the right company to handle your international move is one of the most important decisions you’ll make.
 This isn’t just about getting boxes from Point A to Point B; it’s about trusting a team with your entire life’s belongings as they cross an ocean.
 A great partner will make the process feel manageable, while the wrong one can create a logistical nightmare.
 You’re not just hiring movers; you’re bringing on a support system for one of life’s biggest transitions.